 Most insurance companies have mold exclusions on their policies.
 For example, if you purchased a home and later down the road you found some old mold growth in your home that has been there for some time, you will most likely not be covered by insurance.
-But what they will cover is any active or very recent water damage known in the industry as a “common peril” that leads to mold growth which I will explain in this article.
+They will cover any active or very recent water damage known in the industry as a “common peril” that leads to mold growth as long as you report the claim quickly, which I will explain in this article.

-Your next question may be why?
+Your next question may be, why don’t they cover mold damage?
 The answer is simple – money and profits!

-You see, insurance companies are really in the business to make money for the executives and their shareholders.
-Not to pay out insurance claims to you or anyone else.
-Their business model is simple, the less money they pay out, the more profits they will make.
+You see, insurance companies are in the business to make money for the executives and their shareholders.
+The fewer claims they have to cover and the less money they have to payout, the more profits they make for their bottom line.

-This is why people who live in flood zones cannot get flood insurance or if they do, it is unaffordable.
-The reason is because the insurance companies know that these people will most likely experience a flood and in order to protect their profits and stay in business, they say no insurance for you – tough luck!
+In my experience over the last decade is the way they make more money is by excluding and denying as many claims in their policies as they can get away with.
+This is exactly why people who live in flood or forest fire zones cannot get insurance, or if they do, it is costly to the point of being unaffordable.
+The reason is that the insurance companies know that these people will most likely experience a flood or fire, and to protect their profits and stay in business, they say no insurance for you – tough luck!

-Now think of the current global mold epidemic is more along the lines of a biblical plague infecting approximately 50% or more of the residential properties in the U.S. and about 85% or more of the commercial properties.
-It’s as if the whole country is in a mold zone and the facts are that the insurance companies would simply go out of business if they were to cover all the mold damage.
+Now think of the current global mold epidemic is more along the lines of a biblical plague infecting approximately 50% or more of the U.S. residential properties and about 85% or more of the commercial properties.
+It’s as if the whole country is in a mold zone, and the facts are that the insurance companies would go out of business if they were to cover all the mold damage.

-The insurance companies know this so, in order to protect their business and profits, they often exclude or limit mold damage coverage.
+The insurance companies know this, so they often exclude or limit mold damage coverage to protect their business and profits.
 But as I mentioned above, there is hope for some of you because they will cover any active emergency or very recent water damage that leads to mold growth.

 The Mold Damage Must Be Caused By a Common Peril (Emergency Leak)